A Look into Teaching -ck

-Whenever possible, I want to make sure I’m pulling in specific activities for my students’ specific needs.
-All of my students have different ability levels, and so it wouldn’t make sense for me to pull in the exact same activities for each of them.
+Whenever possible, we want to make sure we’re pulling in specific activities for our students’ specific needs.
+All of our students have different ability levels, and so it wouldn’t make sense for us to pull in the exact same activities for each of them.
 Some students are able to decode multisyllabic words, where some are focusing on decoding at the single-syllable level.
 Some are ready for writing support, while others need to focus on the mechanics of writing ‘ck’ correctly in isolation.
 Really pay attention to where your students are at and pull in the necessary “extras” so they can get the exact type of instruction they need!

 Also, be realistic with your expectations of yourself!
 You’re doing great, and nobody’s perfect.
 It’s okay if things don’t go as planned, or you have a session that was less than perfect.
 Chances are, your student won’t even be able to tell!

 And… so many of you have been asking: